Hofls/devops/gitlab/cache.md

 ```
 * Optimizations:
     * Add line `policy: pull`, to make cache read-only
-    * If there is a lot of small files - add them to `.tar` before caching
+    * If you need to cache lot of small files - gitlab does a bad job
+    * Best bet not to use gitlab cache at all.
+Better have persistent folder in a runner (e.g. `/home/gitlab-runner/.m2/repository/`)